rouze-d/credpass/README.md

 CREDPASS : SIMPLE PASSWORD MAKER

-Credmap is simple password maker with target information for bruteforce WEAK password on SocialMedia login.
+Credpass is simple password maker with target information for bruteforce WEAK password on SocialMedia login.

 need:
 ```